How to Deal with Stress in Students?

 Exercising releases those ‘feel-good’ hormones called endorphins.
 They act as a pick-me-up, can help you cope with stress and create a general feeling of wellbeing.
 Add in the socialising, and you’ve got the release of oxytocin which once again reduces stress and anxiety by relaxing the brain and providing the psychological stability you need to perform your best.
 Finally, getting in those 8 hours of sleep is necessary to provide you with the energy you need to bring your best mindset and kick another day.

 Having a structure or schedule that combines all aspects of your life (from social to study to me-time) will ensure you can switch off from school when you aren’t studying and focus only on study when you’re at your desk, pen in hand.
-Remember to factor in the time for yourself, you might choose to make a ritual - stick to that ritual, even on exam days.
-That ritual might be taking your dog for a walk or simply making your morning coffee.
+Remember to factor in the time for yourself, and stick to that even on exam days.
+That "activity" might be taking your dog for a walk or simply making your morning coffee.
 Even those few minutes can make the world of a difference in your stress levels each day.

 This one is closely linked to the above point.
 If you take the mindset that everything depends on how you perform in school, you are going to create a very pressuring and stressful environment for yourself.
 This can be super counterintuitive as such extreme pressure can actually affect your performance and results in an adverse way.